Ask the Department of Justice to block Disney´s acquisition of 20th Century Fox assets.

 Let´s convince Fox that people don´t want 20th century Fox to be in Disney´s hands.

 Let´s get the media´s attention so this deal doesn´t pass unnoticed by everyone.

 Lets get the entertainment community to speak up against the Disney monopolization of the industry

-Lets put pressure on the Department of Justice so they don't allow this abuse.
+Lets put pressure on the Department of Justice and on all competition regulators so they don't allow this abuse.